 There are two groups of patients with hyperparathyroidism

-All symptomatic patients with symptomatic disease should undergo surgery.
+All symptomatic patients with the symptomatic disease should undergo surgery.

 Guidelines for surgery in hyperparathyroidism are

 - One mg/dL above the upper limit of the reference range for serum calcium

 - Twenty-four-hour urinary calcium excretion greater than 400 mg

 - A 30% reduction in creatinine clearance

 - Bone mineral density T-score below -2.5 at any site

 - Serum calcium and creatinine levels every 6 months

 - annual bone mineral density (all 3 sites).

 Some authors recommend surgical excision of the gland in all the cases, including asymptomatic patients except for those patients who are not able to tolerate surgery.